wp-plugins/woocommerce-smart-send-australian-shipping/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Under Woocommerce -> Settings -> Shipping, find the Smart Send section and fill out the required fields.
 You will need a Smart Send VIP account.

+== Shipping Classes ==

+Shipping classes (eg 'Carton', 'Tube', 'Satchel') can now be set on a per-product basis - just go to the 'shipping' tab on the 'Edit Product' page.
+This also includes new 'priority' and 'prepaid road' satchels.

+If you choose either 'Best fixed price road' or 'Best priority', the calculator will choose the smallest-fitting satchel (comparing maximum weight and dimensions of each possible satchel with that of the product).

 == Support ==

 Support is available at the [Codex Media website](http://codexmedia.com.au/support "Support");